Suffering a bereavement is always a very stressful time. The Synagogue is here to support families at this time.

 • Take the Death Certificate to the Registrar of the District where the death occurred (not where they lived) to obtain a Certificate of Burial (The green form).

-• Take the Certificate of Burial to Ashton Brookes undertakers, Churchside, Church Street, Altrincham, WA14 4DB, tel 0161 928 7816, the firm which conducts all Menorah funerals.
+• Take the Certificate of Burial (the green form) to Ashton Brookes undertakers, Churchside, Church Street, Altrincham, WA14 4DB, tel 0161 928 7816, the firm which conducts all Menorah funerals.
 Funeral arrangements can not be made until Ashton Brookes receive the Certificate of Burial.

 The laws of Shabbat cannot be put aside in the case of a bereavement.
 As soon as Shabbat or Yom Tov are ended, phone the synagogue office.
 If necessary, you will be re-directed to an emergency contact number.

 Burials cannot take place during Shabbat or a Yom Tov, but once we have been notified of the details, arrangements will be made promptly.

 Note that in a “life or death” situation, the Shabbat laws may be put aside.
 You should do whatever is necessary to help a person stay alive, and this includes such things as driving and making telephone calls to get help.

 The ancient traditions of Jewish mourning usually ensure that funerals and Shiva go as smoothly as possible, without upset for the mourners.
 However, complications can arise when an inquest is needed or if a burial is to take place on a Sunday.
 Please do try to ensure that you give as much information as possible to the synagogue, together with all appropriate documentation, and especially the Hebrew name of the deceased.
 We encourage all of our members to put any requests they may have for the time of their passing in writing and to send them to the synagogue office so that such requests can be honoured when the time comes.